pi-bot/pioneers/config/installSteps.md

 ## About
-These are the steps to prepare the PiBot software from a fresh install of Raspian.
-They are tested on the new Raspian stretch release: **2017-09-07-raspbian-stretch.img**
+These are the steps to prepare the PiBot software from a fresh install of Raspian. **N.B.** the supplied sd card is pre-configured and should work *out-the-box*.
+These steps have been tested as working on the Raspian stretch release: **2017-09-07-raspbian-stretch.img**

 1. Install Raspian
 2. Change the Configs